lukaszsobala/bvm/README.md

 - Use ZRAM to avoid running out of RAM as easily.
 This is basically a hard requirement if you have a 1GB or 2GB Pi model, but strongly recommended everywhere.
 [Instructions here.](https://pi-apps.io/install-app/install-more-ram-on-raspberry-pi/)
 - Use Debian Bookworm or a new-ish Ubuntu image.
 Debian Bullseye may or may not work.
 If you try it, please let me know how it went.
 Maybe it works fine.
 - Your VM can be a folder anywhere, so it could be on an external SSD drive, or even network storage if you wanted.
 If you encounter issues with sparse preallocation, let me know and I can add a fallback case to do full preallocation.
-- If you are using the `boot-nodisplay` with `connect` modes, the VM could boot in the background every time you log in to Linux.
+- If you are using the `boot-nodisplay` with `connect` modes, the VM could start in the background every time you log in to Linux.
 [Use Autostar for this.](https://github.com/Botspot/autostar)
 - Encounter an issue?
 [Open an issue.](https://github.com/Botspot/bvm/issues) Deal?
 Deal. :)
-- Please post how you use BVM in the new [Show-And-Tell!](https://github.com/Botspot/bvm/discussions/categories/show-and-tell)
+- Please post how you use BVM in [the Show-And-Tell](https://github.com/Botspot/bvm/discussions/categories/show-and-tell)!

 ### Other announcements:
 - **Gratitude**: Thanks to [Jeff Geerling](https://www.youtube.com/watch?v=mkfILjKJ8nc) and [Leepspvideo](https://www.youtube.com/watch?v=b7puJhWLQkU) for featuring BVM in their videos just 2 days after [release day](https://github.com/Botspot/bvm/commit/038a5b452f3b9691cc64355c8272967c17ac2e9a)!
 - **Pi 4 working:** After [this commit](https://github.com/Botspot/bvm/commit/d0b0a1ff228bbebfc2250b97255048032f3df3c7), for hardware that lacks A76 CPU cores, such as the Raspberry Pi 4 and other SBCs, Windows 11 version 22631.2861 will be downloaded instead of the most recent public release.
 This is because the latest Windows 11 requires some extra CPU instructions.
 - **RockChip RK3588 working:** BVM is now [configured](https://github.com/Botspot/bvm/commit/79fa60a1be0a9b9c2c6599f77b1a1d799e82eba9) to use only the performance cores, making it theoretically functional on Rock Pi 5, Orange Pi 5, and many other single board computers that use this CPU.
 (Tested by 1 Orange Pi 5 user.
 If you test it, please get in touch)
 - **Other devices:** BVM has the potential to work on all modern ARM Linux distros and CPUs.
 It should be easy to support more SBCs, but I only own Raspberry Pi boards.
-Contact me if you have an ARM system not mentioned here - getting it working should be fairly straightforward.
+Contact me if you have an ARM system not mentioned here - getting it working should be fairly straightforward if the kernel has `kvm`.
 - **RAM allocation improvements:** If you encountered this error on or before February 27th: `bvm/bvm: line 662: 38680 Killed qemu-system-aarch64`, it should be fixed now.
 I [restructured](https://github.com/Botspot/bvm/commit/a4c85011e769269ef3655c8cb167cba979f93b82) how RAM allocation works to try to prevent the Out-Of-Memory killer from activating.
 The VM now dynamically adjusts its RAM usage once per second to always leave a bit free for Linux.
 On linux your RAM will always look nearly full, but there is actually plenty to spare, the moment you need it.
 - **Expertise wanted:** If you have past experience with QEMU, I would like to ask for your ongoing help to help build out more features.
 Surely somebody will want to do serial passthrough, bluetooth passthrough, or something really specific that I will have no idea how to implement.
 - **Windows 10 support:** It's possible, but I see little value in adding an option for it.
 If you have some solid reasons, I would be willing to change my mind, so please get in touch.